lingjiat/jaseci/docs/docs/learn/tour.md

 - Import Jac modules directly into Python programs

 This tight interoperability enables teams to adopt Jac incrementally and integrate it seamlessly with existing Python ecosystems.

+## Who Jac/Jaseci Is For

+Jac/Jaseci is designed for anyone who wants to build applications quickly and cleanly.

+### Startups
+Jac is perfect for rapid prototyping and iteration.
+One or two engineers can build features that normally require separate frontend, backend, ML, and infrastructure roles.
+Jac scales from prototype to production with the same code.

+### AI/ML Engineers
+Jac is AI-first: language-level constructs and runtime that use machine learning models seamlessly, reducing prompt engineering and making agent workflows natural.
+Ideal for building LLM agents, multimodal systems, and graph-based reasoning pipelines.

+### Experienced Developers and Large Teams
+For developers who want modern language features—optional type checking, cleaner syntax, structural modeling via OSP, and strong tooling—while keeping full access to Python’s ecosystem.

+### Frontend Engineers
+A great fit if you want to move into full-stack development without heavy backend or DevOps work.
+Jac lets developers build backend logic, manage state, integrate AI, and deploy, using a Python-like syntax.

+## When to Use Jac

+Jac is particularly well-suited when:

+- **Your domain is inherently graph-shaped**, where relationships matter as much as entities.
+- **You want LLMs and other AI models deeply integrated** into your application logic, rather than isolated in separate microservices and wrappers.
+- **You need to move from prototype to scalable service seamlessly**, without rewriting your system for microservices, orchestration, or extensive dev-ops.
+- **You already rely heavily on Python code or libraries** and want a smooth path to something more structured, graph-aware, and AI-centric.

 ---